rhmeyer314/twitter-bot/README.md

 Future updates are planned, such as favoriting and retweeting tweets from specific users, responding to tweets directed towards the bot, direct messaging, among other ideas.

-At the moment the code is being run on an pnline python compiler, https://repl.it/languages/python3 You may view the progress of the bot at https://twitter.com/rmeyer314
+At the moment the code is being run on an online python compiler, https://repl.it/languages/python3 You may view the progress of the bot at https://twitter.com/rmeyer314